mgeeky/ProtectMyTooling/README.md

 IOCs collection:
   -i, --ioc             Collect IOCs and save them to .csv file side by side to <outfile>
+  --ioc-path IOC_PATH   Optional.
+Specify a path for the IOC file.
+By default will place outfile-ioc.csv side by side to generated output artifact.
   -I CUSTOM_IOC, --custom-ioc CUSTOM_IOC
                         Specify a custom IOC value that is to be written into output IOCs csv file in column "comment"